This topic is about our Classic Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

 - Rate and size (including logs) of spans reported by the tracer

-- Number and uniqueness of span tags
+- Number and uniqueness of span attributes

 You can’t directly configure the recall window; it is proportional to the amount of span traffic sent from all tracer clients and the available Satellite memory.
 You can achieve longer recall by either reducing the amount of span traffic or increasing the available memory of Satellites in the pool (either by increasing the available memory per instance, or the overall number of instances).